Madison Bumgarner: 2016

+On February 17, 2016 at Scottsdale Stadium, Bumgarner checked into spring training as the lowest-paid pitcher in the starting rotation.
 For the third year in a row, Bumgarner made the Opening Day start for the Giants in 2016 (April 4), lasting only five innings and allowing three runs but earning the win in a 12–3 triumph over the Milwaukee Brewers.
 In his next start (April 9), Bumgarner hit another home run off of Kershaw, though the Giants lost the game to the Dodgers by a score of 3–2.
 From April 20 to June 20, Bumgarner allowed two earned runs or fewer in 12 consecutive starts, tying Fred Anderson for the third-longest streak in Giants history since 1913.

 On June 2 during the Giants last visit to Turner Field, Bumgarner became the last Giants pitcher to start and win a game at that ballpark.
 Bumgarner, second baseman Joe Panik, and Posey each hit two-run home runs in the top of the fifth inning, giving the Giants a trio of two-run home runs in the same inning, all on the first pitch they all saw.
 In the top of the fifth inning and on the first pitch he saw from pitcher Aaron Blair, Bumgarner hit a fly ball to deep left-center field and into the bleachers, scoring left fielder Gregor Blanco, who had walked before Bumgarner's at bat.
 On the first pitch he saw from Blair, Panik hit a fly ball to deep right field and into the bleachers, scoring center fielder Denard Span, who had walked before Panik's at bat.
 On the first pitch he saw from Blair, Posey hit a fly ball down the deep left field line and into the bleachers, scoring third baseman Matt Duffy, who was hit by a pitch before Posey's at bat.
 This was the second time in their careers that Bumgarner and Posey each hit home runs in the same game as batterymates.
 All of the runs scored were on three two-run home runs as the Giants won the rubber match 6–0 and the series 2–1.
 In recognition of his hitting ability, the Giants used him instead of a designated hitter on June 30 at the Oakland Alameda Coliseum.
 That was the first time a pitcher batted for himself at the beginning of a game at an AL stadium since 1976, and only the fifth time since the creation of the designated hitter rule in 1973.
 He went 1-for-4 with a double.